-We aim to provide a high quality service for asthmatic patients.
+We provide a high quality service for asthmatic patients.
 As part of this process, our nurse-led clinic (Sister Sara Davison) has been developed.
 This involves medication review, patient education, ongoing advice and the monitoring of response to treatment.
 We recommend that patients with asthma or other chronic respiratory conditions should be reviewed at least annually.
 If your condition is less well controlled we may suggest more frequent review.
 Ask your doctor or practice nurse for details.

 Emergency Hormonal Contraception